 Meet your charitable goals

-The Upper Arlington Community Foundation works closely with you and your client to find the perfect match for your charitable goals.
+The Upper Arlington Community Foundation works closely with you and your advisors to find the perfect match for your charitable goals.
 We want to ensure that you choose the best possible giving method that will meet your client’s financial objectives, provide for his or her heirs, and improve the community far into the future.
 There are a wide variety of giving options available for individuals, families, businesses, and nonprofits.
 Many of our donors give during their lifetime or create a bequest in their will.

 Plan your giving strategy